dlopezb93/DLB.PushNotifications/README.md

 });
 ```

 To send a Push Notifications only need inject 'IPushNotificationsFacade' interface and use 'SendPushNotificationAsync' method  async.
+In this example I used a DomainEvent with DomainEventHandler, however it can be used in any situation

 ```sh
 public DomainEventHandler(ILogger<UserNotificationInsertedDomainEventHandler> logger,